Devolutions/SecretManagement.DevolutionsHub/README.md

 Get-SecretInfo -VaultName 'hubVaultName'
 ```

-* Get an entry using the stored vault
+* Get an entry using the stored vault.
+Providing an ID in the name field will be much faster than the entry's name
 ```PowerShell
 Get-Secret -VaultName 'hubVaultName' -Name 'entryName'
 ```